-UPDATE: I’ve concluded that this procedure does not work—my feeling is that any weight loss that people experience comes from the supplement, Curva (NOT the Zerona sessions themselves).
-To read the full series of posts on my experience, see here: a Q&A with Dr. Mulholland, the pre-treatment measurements and photos, my first two sessions, the mid-treatment measurements, post-treatment measurements and then final measurements.
+UPDATE: To read the full series of posts on my experience, see here: a Q&A with Dr. Mulholland, the pre-treatment measurements and photos, my first two sessions, the mid-treatment measurements, post-treatment measurements and then final measurements.
 I then started a second round of (six) treatments, but once again did not experience any changes.
 I believe that LipoSonix sounds more promising.

 Last week, I told you about my encounter with some measuring tape and a pair of paper panties.
 Since then, I’ve had two actual Zerona sessions—I have four more to go—so today, I’m going to tell you what those were like.

 Honestly?
 It’s no big deal at all.
 I’d heard stories of people trying out fat-reducing treatments where the spa SAID it wouldn’t hurt… but it, in fact, DID hurt—A LOT—and they emerged with welts all over the treated area.
 (Not to point fingers, but I think that happened with UltraShape.)

 There’s none of that here.
 Trust me—with Zerona, you don’t feel a single thing.

 Here’s how it all goes down (with pics!):

 First, you’re escorted into the treatment room and told to strip down to the dreaded paper thong again.
 (By now, we’re quite well-acquainted.)
 You’re also given a pair of protective sunglasses to wear, which is standard for any laser treatment, since exposure to the laser light can harm your eyes.

 There’s a treatment bed in the room that looks like this (although it won’t be all rumpled—it’s only like that because I took this photo after my session):